renzmann/fyda/README.md

 ## Installation

-It is recommended that you use the Anaconda distribution of Python 3 with fyda.
-It is also recommended that you have a separate virtual environment (if you haven't made one already).
+Currently the only way to get fyda is by installing it manually from github. fyda is developed with the Anaconda distribution virtual environment achitecture in mind but you can use whatever venv setup you like.
 Assuming your current working directory is where you want to put this repo,

 ```sh